§ 2-41 Applicability.

 § 2-42 Parties.

-For purposes of this subchapter, the agency seeking to retain the vehicle shall be the petitioner, and the claimant to the vehicle shall be the respondent, as defined in § 1-01 of this title.
+For purposes of this subchapter, the agency seeking to retain the vehicle will be the petitioner, and the claimant to the vehicle will be the respondent, as defined in § 1-01 of this title.

 § 2-43 Pleadings.

-(a) The time provided in § 1-26(d) for service of the notice of hearing shall not apply.
+(a) The time provided in § 1-26(d) for service of the notice of trial does not apply.

 (b) Notwithstanding § 1-24 of this title, the respondent may serve and file an answer at any time until the commencement of the hearing.